thapaliya123/Generative-AI-With-Large-Language-Models/week2/README.md

     - For summarization fine-tune, we get Summarization LLM
     - For Generation fine-tune, we get Generation LLM

-- WIth PEFT,
+- With PEFT,
-    - you train only a small subset of weights, and new weights are combined with the original LLM weights for inference
+    - you train only a small subset of weights, and new weights are combined with the original LLM weights for inference.
+    - In contrast to Full Fine-tuning, PEFT requires to train the model weights in the scale of MB's.

+- 3 main PEFT Methods:
+    - `Selective Method`
+        - It fine-tune only a subset of original LLM parameters.
+        - There are several approaches in identifying which parameters you want to update.
+        - Here, you have the option to train only certain component of the model or specific layers, or even individual parameters types.
+        - This method is not cover in this course.
+    - `Reparameterization method`
+        - It also work with the original LLM parameters but reduce the  number of parameters  to train by creating new low rank transformations of the original network weights.
+        - Commonly used techniques of these type is LORA.
+    - `Additive Method`
+        - It carry out fine-tuning keeping all of the LLM weights frozen and introducing new trainable components.
+        - Two main approaches,
+            - Adapter methods:
+                - adds new trainable layers to the architecture of the model, typically inside the encoder or decoder components after the attention or feed-forward layers.
+            - Soft prompts:
+                - keep the model architecture fixed and frozen.
+                - Focuses on manipulating the input to achieve better performance.
+                - Can be performed by adding trainable parameters to the prompt embeddings or retraining the embedding weights.
+                - This course covers specific soft prompts methods called `Prompt Tuning`.

-- Instruction HIghlights the PEFT trade-offs i.e.
+- Instruction HIghlights the following trade-offs when considering different PEFT methods   i.e.
     - Memory Efficiency
     - Parameter Efficiency
     - Training Speed